 Let teachers do the teaching – effectively and efficiently

-Teaching is among the most revered professions, but not many people from non-teaching background actually understand what is required out of a teacher employed at a school.
-Surprisingly, it is often believed (wrongly) that teaching during lectures and marking the exam papers are the sole activities required from this profession.
-This naive interpretation can lead to an unfair assessment of the workload that teachers often have to carry due to school administrative activities, which excludes the preparation time spent for lectures.
+Although teaching is one of the most revered professions, many people from the non-teaching background actually do not understand what is required from a school teacher.
+Surprisingly, it is often believed (wrongly) that providing lectures and marking exam papers are the main activities involved in this profession.
+This naive interpretation can lead to an unfair assessment of the workload that teachers often have to carry because of school administrative activities, which exclude the preparation time they spend for lectures.

-Now schools are also adopting ERP systems for better operational efficiency, but how can ERP contribute to the very human aspect of teaching?
-To start with, ERP systems can reduce/expedite the non-teaching tasks undertaken by the teachers (and even increase the overall quality) by automating them.
-This will allow the teachers more time to concentrate on class-room teaching, and can also enable efficiencies in executing the teaching responsibilities, especially with curriculum design tasks, and eliminating other paper related manual tasks.
+These days, schools are also adopting ERP systems to achieve and maintain operational efficiency.
+Now the question is how ERP can contribute to the very human aspect of teaching?
+To start with, ERP systems can reduce/expedite various non-teaching tasks undertaken by teachers (and even increase the overall quality) by automating them.
+This will allow teachers to spend more time class-room teaching, thereby enhancing their efficiencies in executing various teaching responsibilities, such as designing curriculum design.

-As ERP systems for school have only recently come into picture, their adoption has been facing some initial (expected) hurdles.
+Since School ERP systems are a new field, their adoption has been facing some initial (expected) hurdles.
 Cost-related concerns are expected to be mitigated once the relative benefits of ERP systems are made apparent to the decision makers.
-Additionally with the advent of cloud computing, the associated CAPEX with ERP systems has reduced considerably.
-Of course institutional support is paramount for this adoption to happen at national scale.
-But within context of teaching staff, the end-users of this system, there needs to be special focus from ERP designers, so that the overall user experience for the teachers mitigates any resistance to adoption (which is natural if the system is imposed without considering the end-user perspective).
-Many teaching staff need the requisite support and training to absorb the transformation in teaching process- from traditional ‘chalk and board’ teaching to one leveraging technology.
+Additionally, with the advent of cloud computing, the associated CAPEX with ERP systems has reduced considerably.
+Of course, institutional support is paramount for this adoption to happen at the national scale.
+However, from the perspective of the teaching staff—the end-users of this system—there needs to be a special focus from ERP designers so that the overall user experience mitigates any resistance to adoption (which is natural if the system is imposed without considering the end-user perspective).
+Many teaching staff need the requisite support and training to absorb the transformation in teaching process- from traditional ‘chalk and board’ teaching to the one leveraging technology.

-A teacher is not just an instructor, but an inspiration to the students.
+A teacher is not just an instructor but also an inspiration to the students.
 This requires them to collaborate with parents and colleagues to map each student’s roadmap for knowledge discovery.
-And technology solutions, like School Administration ERP, can allow them to spend their valuable time effectively for such purpose.
+And technology solutions, like School Administration ERP, can allow them to spend their valuable time effectively fulfilling such purposes.